KETSE/casebox/doc/source/admin/fields.rst

 .. image:: /i/admin/thesaurus-lookup.png

 Here there is a field called 'status' under /System/Templates/Case form.
-In its config field we define a thesaurus folder as the lookup by "scope" directive and putting the number next to it.
+There are a set of statuses defined in a thesaurus that we want available as options for this field.
+In its config field we define a thesaurus folder as the lookup by "scope" directive and specifying which ID the lookup should be from.

 You can get the Id of any folder/object by clicking on the object and reading the ID from the top panel.